Friday, December 25, 2015

 A church where believers gather to share stories of life and faith

-The story you share combined with the stories you share create community.
+Community is formed by the story you live combined with the stories you tell each other.

 Shared Story: